 The WC must be positive and large enough to cover the WCR.

-If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to the short-term bank loan (whose renewal is not guaranteed) to finance it.
-The default risk is maximal!
+If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to short-term bank loan (whose renewal is not guaranteed) to finance them.
+The default risk is maximum!

 The WCR represents the need to finance the operation.
 It depends strongly on the sector of activity.
-For example, industrial companies generally have a higher WCR while the major retailers have a negative working capital (they are paid by their customers before they pay their suppliers).
+For example, industrial companies generally have a higher WCR, while the major retailers have negative working capital (they are paid by their customers before they pay their suppliers).

 Net cash: WC - WCR.

 If the WC does not cover the WCR, net cash is negative.
-Stable financial resources are insufficient to finance the activity and the company has recourse to the short-term bank loan or credit suppliers to finance the operating cycle.
+Stable financial resources are insufficient to finance the activity, and the company has recourse to short-term bank loan or credit suppliers to finance the operating cycle.

-This situation is problematic because the company is dependent on credit given by suppliers or / and short term loans which renewal is not assured.
-The risk of failure is high even if many businesses are in this case!
+This situation is problematic because the company is dependent on credit given by suppliers or short term loans whose renewal is not assured.
+The risk of failure is high, even if many businesses are in this situation!

-Tensions of treasury are almost systematic and the risk of delays of payment or unpaid invoices is very high.
-A turnover decrease, an unpaid invoice or a disengagement from a creditor (banks, supplier) can be fatal and lead the company to the bankruptcy.
+Tensions in the treasury are almost systematic, and the risk of delays in payment or unpaid invoices is very high.
+A decrease in turnover, an unpaid invoice, or a disengagement from a creditor (bank, supplier) can be fatal and lead the company to bankruptcy.

-Thus, a simple trade has to finance mainly its stock when an iron and steel company must finance very heavy fixed assets (equipment, grounds. .etc), stock and credits allowed to customers.
+Thus, a simple trade has to finance mainly its stock, while an iron and steel company must finance very heavy fixed assets (equipment, grounds, etc.), stock, and credits allowed to customers.

-The interpretation of the balance sheet must be done in parallel with an understanding of the activity of the company, its operating mode, its profitability, its operating cycle, etc. It is taking into account all of the reality of business which makes possible to deduce its solvency, its sustainability and the level of credit limit that can be granted to this company.
+The interpretation of the balance sheet must be done in parallel with an understanding of the activity of the company, its operating mode, its profitability, its operating cycle, etc. It is taking into account all of the realities of business, which makes it possible to deduce its solvency, its sustainability, and the level of credit limit that can be granted to this company.